TheLycorisRadiata/game_unity_spoopytreat/README.md

 5. Issue n°5 has a fix, although not perfect.
 I did not use Cinemachine and I'm quite proud of it, but I'll have to learn more about Unity in order to write a better camera behavior.
 6. The light is baked, but same thing it's not perfect.

-### ADDED FEATURES: GAME LOOP
+### ADDED FEATURE: GAME LOOP
 - The goal is now called a portal.
 - Only the player can use the portal.
 In the current version, the portal still brings the player back to main menu, and in next versions it will serve as a portal to another part of the game world.
 - The portal requires a certain amount of candies be fed to it to be activated, between 0 and 3.
 - The portal's light switches between gray and the candy number's color until it is fed.
 - Once fed, the number of candies is taken from the player, and the light's color is constant and a default yellow one.

+### CHANGED FEATURE: SCREEN MODE
+- The key has been changed from F4 to F11, because I've just remembered that F11 is used for fullscreen mode, for instance in the browser and terminal.

-### ADDED FEATURES: CAMERA MODE
+### ADDED FEATURE: CAMERA MODE
 - The F3 key is the Camera Mode key.
 It allows to switch between 3rd (default) and 1st person POVs.
 - "F3" has been picked to represent the 3rd person, while F1 is the first key and therefore suitable for Help Mode.
 Then, remains F2, which will be used for the quick save feature.
 The idea that it's right next to the Help Mode key also makes sense.
-As for the other F-keys, I remind that F4 is currently in use and switches the screen mode, and it also makes sense that the Screen Mode and Camera Mode keys are next to each other.
+As for the other F-keys, I remind that F11 is currently in use and switches the screen mode, and it also makes sense that the Screen Mode and Camera Mode keys are next to each other.

-### ADDED FEATURES: CHARACTERS
+### ADDED FEATURE: CHARACTERS
 - The enemy pumpkins have been removed from this prototype.
 They are present in code, just deactivated so they don't appear in game.
 Indeed, they are not used at this moment, and would only confuse the player who tries to interact with them.

 **PLAN FOR THIS SUB-VERSION**